Table of Contents

 Installing Rancher Server

 The official Rancher documentation recommends using Helm to install Rancher on a Kubernetes cluster.
 This installation process is called the high-availability Kubernetes installation.
 In a standard installation, Kubernetes is first installed on three nodes hosted in Amazon EC2 or Google Cloud Engine.
-After that, Helm is used to install Rancher on top of the Kubernetes cluster.
+After that, Helm is used to installing Rancher on top of the Kubernetes cluster.
 We will not provide detailed instructions on infrastructure and Kubernetes cluster setup but will rather focus on the Rancher installation.
 It consists of the following steps:

 Installing the required CLI tools: